 The best way to determine the type of fire extinguisher, the fire extinguisher mounts, and the exact number of fire extinguishers that need to be installed in your commercial space is to have a fire protection contractor come out to inspect the building and recommend the actual amount needed.

 It is also important to consider the right number of fire extinguishers in your commercial premises.
-It should be chosen so that it is easily accessible to both your employees and customers without harming any of them.
+It should be chosen to be easily accessible to both your employees and customers without harming any of them.

 How should high fire extinguishers be mounted on a business premise?